ayakashi-io/ayakashi-io.github.io/docs/guide/debugging.md

 ## Pausing execution

-Inside a **scrapper file** you can add:
+Inside a **scraper file** you can add:

 ```js
 await ayakashi.pause();
 ```

-to pause the execution of the scrapper at that point.
+to pause the execution of the scraper at that point.
-To resume it, you should be running the scrapper in **non-headless** mode.
+To resume it, you should be running the scraper in **non-headless** mode.
-Go to the tab that the scrapper you paused is managing and in the **devTools' console** run:
+Go to the tab that the scraper you paused is managing and in the **devTools' console** run:

 ```js
 ayakashi.resume();
 ```

-**Note**: the `pause` method is only available inside scrappers.
+**Note**: the `pause` method is only available inside scrapers.